Accreditation

 Any courses listed as Postgraduate courses are intended as professional development courses only for graduates of a Mind-Body Education Course and are not part of any government-regulated education award.

-No matter where you decide to enroll, we recommend you only choose training courses with industry accreditation.
+No matter where you decide to enrol, we recommend you only choose training courses with industry accreditation.
 You may not be able to obtain insurance or practice legally if you do not.

 Who Wrote the Mind Body Education Training Courses?